2000 Serbian parliamentary election

-Parliamentary elections were held in the Republic of Serbia on 23 December 2000.
-They were the first free parliamentary elections after the overthrow of Slobodan Milošević.
+Parliamentary elections were held in Serbia on 23 December 2000, to elect members of the National Assembly.
+They were the first free and fair parliamentary elections since the introduction of a multi-party system in 1990 and the overthrow of Slobodan Milošević.
 The result was a victory for the Democratic Opposition of Serbia, which won 176 of the 250 seats in the National Assembly.

 Electoral lists

 Following electoral lists took part in the 2000 parliamentary election: